learn-tdd-in/learntdd.in/ember/_commits.md

 Outer red: Your Ember app tried to POST '/posts', but there was no route defined to handle this request.
 Define a route that matches this path in your mirage/config.js file.

-We add the Ember Data `post` model, and next we get an error from Mirage, our fake server.
+Next we get an error from Mirage, our fake server.
 It needs a corresponding post creation endpoint created.

-### Add mirage create post route [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/fe2459bf4c77e976835de256f76597da61561874)
+### Add mirage create post route [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/3de8c54cb48bab255faa810df9c4de4c63710f7c)

 #### mirage/config.js